THE COMMUNITY BENEFIT FUND

 > A copy of the most recent audited or approved accounts (or similar alternative if audited or approved accounts are unavailable)

-> Contractors' estimates
+> Contractors' or suppliers' estimates

 > A copy of the organisation's constitution